ParthJohri/Avoider-Game/README.md

 # Avoider-Game
-This is a basic project which is created using HTML, CSS, JAVASCRIPT.
+This is a game project which is created using HTML, CSS, JAVASCRIPT.
+Users can play this game using their keyboard keys!